State Department program targeting critics of Trump's Iran policy draws congressional scrutiny

 The center’s apparent shift in focus came as the Trump administration escalated its confrontation with Iran.
 Last year, Trump pulled out of a nuclear deal with Iran signed by former President Barack Obama.
 Iran and European signatories say they continue to abide by the agreement, but Trump has since slapped new sanctions on Iran and has denounced the country with bellicose rhetoric.
 Pompeo has demanded that Tehran agree to a long list of demands, including an end to peaceful nuclear power efforts, withdrawal of its forces from Syria, and an end to support for groups including Hezbollah and Hamas.

-Brett Bruen, who directed the Global Engagement Center under Obama, said that under Pompeo, the repurposing of the agency was clear.
+Brett Bruen, who was director of Global Engagement at the White House under Obama, said that under Pompeo, the repurposing of the agency was clear.
 “They made a decision to spend the money to align with the political agenda of the administration, rather than what it was intended to do, which was to protect Americans and our allies from disinformation,” Bruen said.

 The center was established in 2016 by Obama to “counter the messaging and diminish the influence of international terrorist organizations.”
 Bruen said the center won $80 million from Congress in 2016 also to combat disinformation from Russia and other states.
 He argued the Trump administration was uninterested in that mission, slashing funding for the center, before late last year hastily allocating about $20 million for other purposes.
 “It’s unclear if they were given orders to ignore Russia,” he said.
 “But they certainly have prioritized Iran.”